Vijah/saga-tester/README.md

 Only one of `output`, `throw` or `call: true` should ever be provided.

+If a `retry` verb is yielded using a named method, it acts as a `call` verb for that method.

 ### config.expectedGenerators

 `expectedGenerators`: `Object` where each key is the ID of a mocked generator (use mockGenerator).
 Each value is an array of objects containing `times`, `params`, `throw`, `call` and `output` (all optional).

 If a `fork` verb is yielded, it counts as a generator call (and is executed synchronously inside the test).

+If a `retry` verb is yielded using a generator, it acts as a generator call verb for that generator.

 A generator is called during its execution if: